fohrloop/venvlink/README.md

 If you want to reuse some of your virtual environments in multiple projects (sharing same imports) or want to use a general `(tmp)` virtual environment for all of your one-off testing, for example.

 ### 🏗️✔️relocating projects
 If you want to be able to relocate projects on hard disk (on same machine) by just copy-pasting them, even with virtual environments.
+Or, if you want to be able rename a part of the project path without breaking the virtual environment.

 ### 🔑🎯 centralized, but with an `activate` script